What happens if my PSA levels are high?

 How should I prepare for this test?

 Yes.
 Not only are your results as accurate as traditional lab tests, but we’re actually the first at-home small volume blood testing company to have our data and methods peer-reviewed by the scientific and medical community — which helps validate our claims and our results reports.
-Read more about our peer review and scientific validation.
+Learn more about the exact science behind imaware™ tests.

 How do I receive my test results?

-My state requires physician orders for tests like imaware™.
+My state requires physician orders for tests like imaware.
 Do you provide this for me?

 Yes, we provide physician orders for every test in every state (even those that do not require them).
 You don’t need to get a prescription or pay extra for this service as it’s included in the purchase price of each test.